 Do the activities of SHE require any specific preparation beforehand?

-The Visitors Workshop and Summer Course do not require any specific preparation.
+The Summer Course does not require any specific preparation.
 However, participants will receive the literature some time in advance, and they can already skim through if they wish to do so.
 Some of the other activities may require specific preparation.
 Please view the relevant sections ‘What kind of material is necessary?’ under the ‘Admissions and Application’ page of each activity for further details.

 I do not have a background in medical education/medicine (e.g. I’m a dentist).
 Can I still apply for the short or longer-term educational activities of SHE?